Courmayeur, Italy: Family Ski Guide

 The terrain is steep and the ski area is not large.
 Beginners have very limited options.
 If your kids are learning, this is a frustrating mountain.
 Pila, La Thuile, or the Dolomite resorts are kinder to beginners.
 The town is also expensive by Italian standards.
 If budget is tight, Cervinia or a Dolomite valley offers more skiing for less money.

-If this resort is not the right fit for your family, consider La Thuile for lower prices and a quieter family atmosphere.
+Not feeling it?
+A better fit might be La Thuile for lower prices and a quieter family atmosphere.

 Would we recommend Courmayeur?